-If the problem is not extremely dangerous and the medical steps have already been taken, there are some behavioral training techniques.
+If the problem is not extremely dangerous and the medical steps have already been taken, use behavioral training techniques.

-Teaching Your Dog Through Behavioral Training
+Combating Dog Aggression Through Behavioral Training

 Shock collars may seem like a tempting option, but they will only make things worse.
 Studies have shown that shock collars induce fear, anxiety, and possible aggression in a dog, and that is the last thing you need.

 RELATED: 25 Most Common Dog Behavior Problems

-The causes of aggression listed above should help you determine the type of aggression your dog is feeling.
+The causes of dog aggression listed above should help you determine the type of aggression your dog is feeling.

-Also, be sure you don't put him in any situations that may induce his aggression as that could get him, yourself, or someone else terribly hurt.
+Also, be sure you don't put him in any situations that may induce dog aggression as that could get him/her, yourself, or someone else terribly hurt.